xristoulakhs/html-css-website/README.md

-#web dev
  This is a website developed using html, css and some javascript.